Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Load a font from a file path to the engine's RAM.
+    Load a font from a file path to the engine's memory.

 **Parameters**

-- path (variable / string) - path to a font file;
+- path (variable / string) - a path to a font file;
-- size (variable / int) - size of the new font;
+- size (variable / int) - a size of the new font;
-- name (variable / string) - name for the new font;
+- name (variable / string) - a name for the new font;
 - [ignore_warnings] (variable / bool) - if true, warnings about loading the same font will not be printed.

 ## mkdir